-All School of Adult Learning degrees require a total of 120 semester hours of credit, which can be fulfilled through a combination of North Park classes and transfer credits.
+All School of Professional Studies degrees require a total of 120 semester hours of credit, which can be fulfilled through a combination of North Park classes and transfer credits.
 Learn more about program requirements for

 Students seeking a bachelor of arts (BA) in business administration will have the option to complete courses in several disciplines: business administration (BADM), management information systems (ISIT), and organizational management and leadership (ORG).
 This program prepares students to lead with particular focus on the values, problems, and priorities of management in business organizations, as well as a broad understanding of the functional activities of production, marketing, finance, and accounting.

-This 22-semester hour minor will provide a foundational knowledge of the business administration area and serves as a great compliment to any other SAL major.
+This 22-semester hour minor will provide a foundational knowledge of the business administration area and serves as a great compliment to any other SPS major.
 The minor requires:

 Click on the links below for course descriptions of all business administration courses.
 For a complete list of all North Park's programs and course offerings, review the academic catalog.